-Twitter is a microblogging service that allows users to post 140-character messages (tweets) via the Web, SMS, or a variety of third-party desktop and smartphone applications.
+Twitter is a microblogging15 service that allows users to post 140-character messages (tweets16) via the Web, SMS17, or a variety of third-party desktop and smartphone applications.
 The microblog moniker is a bit of a misnomer.
 The service actually has more in common with Facebook's status updates and news feeds than it does with traditional blogs.
 But unlike Facebook, where most users must approve "friends" before they can see status updates, Twitter's default setting allows for asymmetrical following (although it is possible to set up private Twitter accounts and to block followers).

 Sure, there's a lot of inane "tweeting" going on-lots of meaningless updates that read, "I'm having a sandwich" or "in line at the airport."
 But while not every user may have something worthwhile to tweet, many find that Twitter makes for invaluable reading, offering a sense of what friends, customers, thought leaders, and newsmakers are thinking.
-Twitter leadership has described the service as communicating "The Pulse of the Planet."
-E. Schonfeld, "Twitter's Internal Strategy Laid Bare: To Be 'The Pulse of The Planet," TechCrunch, July 19, 2009.
-For many,
+Twitter leadership has described the service as communicating "The Pulse of the Planet."E. Schonfeld, "Twitter's Internal Strategy Laid Bare: To Be 'The Pulse of The Planet," TechCrunch, July 19, 2009.
+For many, Twitter is a discovery engine, a taste-making machine, a critical source of market intelligence, a source of breaking news, and an instantaneous way to plug into the moment's zeitgeist.

-- 18. A type of short-message blogging, often made via mobile device.
+- 15. A type of short-message blogging, often made via mobile device.
 Microblogs are designed to provide rapid notification to their readership (e.g., a news flash, an update on one's activities), rather than detailed or in-depth comments.
-Twitter is the most popular microblogging service. - 19.
-A Twitter post, limited to 140 characters. - 20.
+Twitter is the most popular microblogging service. - 16.
+A Twitter post, limited to 140 characters. - 17.
 A text messaging standard used by many mobile phones.